- Lazy Extensions for Faster Startup Time

 - other situations mentioned in the below sections

-- Renaming lazy.xml to notlazy.xml will result in the extension no longer be lazy, however, the startup behaviors like toolboxes and quickbar configs will still be built according to the definitions in the notlazy.xml.
+- Renaming lazy.xml to notlazy.xml will result in the extension no longer being lazy, however, the startup behaviors like toolboxes and quickbar configs will still be built according to the definitions in the notlazy.xml.

 Glossary